Austrian F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Grands Prix on the 2018 @F1 calendar that @LewisHamilton has won at least once... 🇦🇺 🇧🇭 🇨🇳 🇦🇿 🇪🇸 🇲🇨 🇨🇦 🇫🇷 🇦🇹 🇬🇧 🇩🇪 🇭🇺 🇧🇪 🇮🇹 🇸🇬 🇷🇺 🇯🇵 🇺🇸 🇲🇽 🇧🇷 🇦🇪 That's right...
 All of them! 👊 https://t.co/jwy1cguI1T

-Hamilton was fourth in Austria last year and his most recent victory at the circuit came in 2016.
-If he is to win this weekend he'll most likely have to hold off a big challenge from Vettel, who let ground slip in France.
+Hamilton was fourth in Austria last year, and his most recent victory at the circuit came in 2016.
+If he is to win this weekend, he'll most likely have to hold off a big challenge from Vettel, who let ground slip in France.

-In fairness to the German he actually recovered well after a tangle with Bottas going into the first corner that saw him at the back of the pack and with a five-second penalty.
+In fairness to the German, he actually recovered well after a tangle with Bottas going into the first corner that saw him at the back of the pack and with a five-second penalty.

 As noted by Autosport Live, Hamilton wasn't pleased with the error that hampered his team-mate:

 Autosport Live @autosportlive